Baltimore, MD

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Baltimore's reported net position is inflated by $513.7 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.
+Baltimore's reported net position is understated by $405.5 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.

-The city's financial report was released 180 days after its fiscal year end, which is considered timely according to the 180 day standard.
+The city's financial report was released 211 days after its fiscal year end, which is considered untimely according to the 180 day standard.

 Prior Years' TIA Data